-Delirium tremens may sound like the words of a mystical wizard, but the reality of the Latin phrase is a much more non-fictional, life threatening battle endured by long term alcoholics.
+Delirium tremens may sound like the words of a mystical wizard, but the reality of the Latin phrase is a much more non-fictional, life-threatening battle endured by long-term alcoholics.
 The Latin words, meaning “trembling delirium”, illustrate the intense symptoms experienced by the patient during their detox period.

 Delirium tremens (DTs) was first named and defined in the early 1800s by physician Thomas Sutton.
 His research and understanding of the condition, being directly related to alcoholic beverages, led to a future of many different treatment trial and errors.

-Other nicknames for Delirium tremens include: “the horrors,” “the shakes,” “the bottle ache,” “quart mania,” “ork orks,” “gallon distemper,” “the zoots,” “barrel fever,” “the 750 itch,” “pint paralysis,” or “seeing pink elephants.”
-Delirium Tremens is also referred to as alcohol withdrawal delirium in a medical reference.
+Other nicknames for delirium tremens include: “the horrors,” “the shakes,” “the bottle ache,” “quart mania,” “ork orks,” “gallon distemper,” “the zoots,” “barrel fever,” “the 750 itch,” “pint paralysis,” or “seeing pink elephants”.
+Delirium tremens is also referred to as alcohol withdrawal delirium in a medical reference.

 How Does It Happen?

-Those at risk for Delirium tremens are those who drink a considerable amount of alcohol on a continuous basis.
+Those at risk for delirium tremens are those who drink a considerable amount of alcohol on a continuous basis.
 The U.S. Center for Disease Control and Prevention (CDC) defines heavy drinking as 15 drinks weekly for men and eight drinks weekly for women.

 Delirium tremens is contracted by the sudden depletion of alcohol in the system after drinking heavily for a long period of time.
 During alcohol withdrawal, neurotransmitters in the brain no longer work properly.
 Therefore, seizures, tremors, and other symptoms follow an immediate cessation of alcohol use.
 The effects of ethanol on the gamma-aminobutyric acid (GABA) and NMDA receptors inhibit control of norepinephrine, glutamate, and dopamine in the brain.

 Alcohol remains one of several substances that, by medical advisement, is not recommended to detox from without proper medical treatment.
-Alcoholics who immediately stop drinking may began to have seizures and exhibit signs of DTs in less than 48 hours.
+Alcoholics who immediately stop drinking may begin to have seizures and exhibit signs of DTs in less than 48 hours.
 Symptoms of DTs include the following:

 - High blood pressure